Alcohol risk limits in terms of alcohol servings

 Alcohol consumption can cause health, social and financial problems.
 Moderate users have a minor risk of experiencing harmful effects, but the probability of problems increases for those who exceed the risk limits.
 Many individual factors also affect your susceptibility to these risks, such as genotype, gender, body size, health, and a variety of medication.

 Alcohol is a factor in many illnesses.
 Those who consume large quantities of alcohol take two to three times as many sick days as moderate users or teetotallers.
 Regular alcohol consumption may also expose you to the risk of alcoholism, that is, a dependency on alcohol.
-Read more about the harmful effects of alcohol and alcohol-related illnesses.

 In addition to health risks, alcohol also increases the risk of accidents and death.
 Alcohol impairs your ability to function, and can lead to drowning, falls and traffic accidents.
 In fatal accidents involving those of working age, intoxicants (including alcohol) are a contributing factor in no less than two out of three incidents.